Menu ≡ ╳

 - Time Out

-Max Richter, on the piano, and The Max Richter Eensemble, 2016
+Max Richter, on the piano, and The Max Richter Ensemble, 2016

-On 8 July Madrileños are in for a unique soporific experience logging out of the
+On 8 July Madrileños are in for a unique soporific experience out the

-frenetic world into a concert made to be enjoyed literally on one’s
+frenetic world and into a concert made to be enjoyed literally

 Madrid is the place to sleep in on 8 July 2017 lulled happily serene by the post-minimalist neo-classical music of German-born British composer Max Richter into gentle slumber during a live concert.
 The concert is Sleep, the critically acclaimed “eight-hour lullaby” which, according to Richter, is “meant to be listened to at night.”